autoreduction/autoreduce-documents/projects/sub-projects.md

 * Allow the QueueProcessors to operate with these configuration files.
 * Ensure that ISIS data can construct these configuration files
 * Ensure all the relevant meta data is captured to allow for reproducability of processing

-## Monitoring the Workflow
-It would be great to have the ability to see the full state of the data pipeline from start to finish for ISIS data.
-Specifically this would include:
-* Data acquisition (file in file system)
-* Ingestion into ICAT (ICAT API call)
-* Autoreduction ingestion and status (Autoreduction DB call)
-* Autoreduction completion and available in CEPH (AR DB and inspect ceph)